Acetaminophen (a-seet-a-MIN-oh-fen), Butalbital (bue-TAL-bi-tal), Caffeine (KAF-een)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, or a stomach disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney or liver disease, or a stomach disorder.
+Tell your doctor if you have a history of alcohol or drug abuse.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.